Sweta-vashisth/Bank-Customer-Churn-prediction/README.md

 Split the dataset in 70% of Train set and 30% of Test Set
 Feature engineering
 Check the accuracy score for both Training and Test Set
 Compare the accuracies for both Training and Test set, in order to check for the overfitting issues
+Make website using Streamlit Library

+# Output

 ![bank1](https://github.com/Sweta-vashisth/Bank-Customer-Churn-prediction/assets/65237868/800a0fda-62a4-4d0e-8803-165c752a2963)